Vision

 |

-Principal’s Office Faculty ECAA Admissions Counselor and Recruitment Coordinator Advancement Office |
+Principal’s Office Faculty ECAA Admissions Counselor and Recruitment Coordinator Buddhist Advisory Com |

 Rubric 3

-3. Recruit and educate leaders, attuned to the changing mission and context of spiritual and religious leadership in Canada |
+3. Recruit and educate leaders attuned to the changing mission and context of spiritual and religious leadership in Canada |

 Where We Are Now? |